Hermitter/tepe/README.md

 ### 2. Create Your Bot & Export The Bot Token

-Talk to [@Botfather](https://t.me/botfather) and go through some dialog option until you've successfully created a bot.
+Talk to [@Botfather](https://t.me/botfather) and go through some dialog options until you've successfully created a bot.
 You should receive a token in the format of `123456789:blablabla`

 Once your bot is created, export its token as an environmental variable.